biobakery/humann/doc/UserManual.md

 ```

 *   File name: `` $OUTPUT_DIR/$SAMPLENAME_pathabundance.tsv ``
-*   This file quantifies the abundance of each pathway in the community as a function of the abundance of its member gene families.
+*   This file details the abundance of each pathway in the community as a function of the abundances of the pathway's member genes.
+Pathway abundance is proportional to the number of complete "copies" of the pathway in the community.
-*   In addition to community-wide pathway abundance (as reported by HUMAnN), this file is stratified to indicate abundance contributions of known and unclassified organisms represented in the sample.
+*   Pathway abundance at the community level is stratified to show the contributions from known and unknown species. **A pathway's community-level abundance is not necessarily the sum of its stratified abundance values.** For example, in the two-gene pathway {A, B}, if species 1 contributes abundances {A=5, B=10} and species 2 contributes abundances {A=10, B=5}, species 1 and 2 each contribute 5 complete copies of the pathway, but at the community level there are 15 complete copies.
+*   HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
+*   The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.

 ### 4. Intermediate temp output files ###